-The culture of competition and performance at Sierra Nevada College goes far beyond the classroom.
+The culture of competition and performance at Sierra Nevada University goes far beyond the classroom.
 Students across the disciplines actively participate in both official and unofficial competitions and performances, including open mic nights and rail jams in the backcountry.
 They compete in school-wide business-plan and innovation nights that have resulted in such initiatives as the Compost and Waste-Reduction Awareness program.

 Through the robust student activity program, students can engage in paddleboard/beach clean-up days, trips to San Francisco for the “Poetry Crawl,” and excursions to Yosemite for the annual spring waterfall trip.

-Sierra Nevada College’s main campus is located in Incline Village, Nevada, about one mile from the shore of Lake Tahoe at an elevation of 6,700 feet above sea level.
+Sierra Nevada University’s main campus is located in Incline Village, Nevada, about one mile from the shore of Lake Tahoe at an elevation of 6,700 feet above sea level.
 The Teacher Education Program also offers classes at campuses in Las Vegas and Reno.

 READY FOR ANYTHING

-Sierra Nevada College graduates enter the workforce prepared with a foundation of the skills that are naturally provided through truly interdisciplinary education.
+Sierra Nevada University graduates enter the workforce prepared with a foundation of the skills that are naturally provided through truly interdisciplinary education.
 They are able to communicate effectively, think creatively and critically, and solve problems with a keen sense of awareness.
 Importantly, they have the ability to utilize entrepreneurial thinking by recognizing opportunities, innovating, and implementing and assessing their work.